 Check out all the different looks you can create with School U content and effects in our photo editor…

 Make your subway art, Pinterest quote pins, and blog graphics insanely on-trend with this popular look.
 You can add some of your own custom doodles using the Draw tool (Effects tab).
-If you want a more sophisticated look, drop titles into Engraved Banners (main Overlays tab), and add lots of Garnishes and Flourishes.
+If you want a more sophisticated look, drop titles into Engraved Banners (main Graphics tab), and add lots of Garnishes and Flourishes.

 - Chalkboard backgrounds: Boards texture